keithalewis/math/linalg.md

 This shows every vector $v\in U + W$ has a unique decomposition $v = u + w$ with $u\in U$ and $w\in W$ when $U\cap W = \{0\}$.

-Internal sums do not require the notion of isomorphic linear transformations.

 __Exercise__. _If $X\subseteq V$ is independent and $T\in\mathcal{L}(V,W)$ is injective
 then $TX\subseteq W$ is independent_.